captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
-Hey, it’s your dime, sister -- you wanna do a little magic show, bring it on, tell me what you know.
+Hey, it’s your dime, sister—you wanna do a little magic show, bring it on, tell me what you know.

 ---